russross/blackfriday/mmark2rfc.md

 ## Ordered lists

-mmark pays attention ot the starting number of a list and will ...
+Mmark pays attention to the starting number of a list:

+    4. Item 4
+    5. Item 5

+Will start of ordered list with element 4.

 # XML2RFC V3 features

-The v3 syntax adds some new features, those can already be used in mmark (even for documents targetting v2 -- but there they will be faked with the limited constructs of v2 syntax).
+The v3 syntax adds some new features, those can already be used in mmark (even for documents targeting v2 -- but there they will be faked with the limited constructs of v2 syntax).

 ## Asides

 Any paragraph prefixed with `AS> `.
-For v2 this becomes a indentend paragraph.
+For v2 this becomes a indented paragraph.

 ## Notes

 Any paragraph prefixed with `N> `.
-For v2 this becomes a indentend paragraph.
+For v2 this becomes a indented paragraph.

 ## RFC 2119 Keywords

 Any [@?RFC2119] keyword used with strong emphasis *and* in uppercase  will be typeset within `bcp14` tags, that is `**MUST**` becomes `<bcp14>MUST</bcp14>`, but `**must**` will not.
+For v2 they are stripped of the emphasis and outputted as-is.

 ## Super- and Subscripts

 Use H~2~O and 2^10^ is 1024.
+In v2 these are outputted as-is.

 ## Images